 Stevens-Johnson syndrome (SJS) is an immune-complex-mediated hypersensitivity disorder.
-It ranges from mild skin and mucous membrane lesions to a severe, sometimes fatal systemic illness: toxic epidermal necrosis (TEN).
+It ranges from mild skin and mucous membrane lesions to a severe, sometimes fatal systemic illness: toxic epidermal necrolysis (TEN).
 SJS, SJS/TEN overlap and TEN form a spectrum of severe cutaneous adverse reactions (SCAR) that can be differentiated by the degree of skin and mucous membrane involvement.
-They are mainly, but not always caused by drugs.
+They are mainly, but not always, caused by drugs.
 Erythema multiforme (EM) was previously considered to be a milder form of SJS without mucosal involvement; however, the clinical classification defined by Bastuji-Garin in 1993 separates EM as a clinically and aetiologically distinct disorder and has now been accepted by consensus.
+Erythema multiforme is usually mild (EM minor), with only a few spots, which resolve quickly.
+The much less common but much more severe type (EM major) can be life-threatening with involvement of the mucous membranes in the mouth, the genital area and on the conjunctiva.

-The classification published by Bastuji-Garin in 1993, is based on the type of single lesions, and the extent of blisters and erosions on the body surface area (BSA).
+The classification is based on the percentage of body surface area detached.

 TEN with spots